Dominix1910/GameSalesProjest/README.md

-This is a Portfolio project  (Work in progress)
+This is a Portfolio project

 Author: Dominik Scibor